turboMaCk/glue/README.md

     Glue.view counter
 ```

+As you can see we're using just `Glue.init`, `Glue.update` and `Glue.view` in these functions to wire child module.

 ### Wrap Polymorphic Module

-A "polymorphic module" is what I call TEA modules that have to be integrated into some other app *(I know this is not really the best name, ideas?)*.
+A "polymorphic module" is what I call TEA modules that have to be integrated into some other app.
+Such a module has usually API like `update : Config msg -> Model -> ( Model, Cmd msg )`.
+These types of modules often performs [child to parent communication](#action-bubbling)
+but let's leave this detail for now.
-This basically means they are using `Cmd.map`, `Html.map`, and `Sub.map` internally.
-Let's make `Counter.elm` polymorphic so it's clear what this mean.
+Basically these modules are using `Cmd.map`, `Html.map`, and `Sub.map` internally
+so you don't need to map these types in parent module or `Glue` type definition.

-This will require us to add one extra argument to counter's `view` function and a small change to the type annotations of `init` and `update`:
+To make `Counter` "polymorphic" we can start by adding one extra argument to its `view` function
+and use `Html.map` internally.
+Then we need to change type annotation of `init` and `update`
+to generic `Cmd msg`.
+Since both function are using just `Cmd.none`
+we don't need to change anything else but that.

 ```elm
 init : ( Model, Cmd msg )